Investing in a Zero Interest Rate Environment

 Land is a classic inflation-hedge asset and is also a tangible and non-financial in nature.

 But land and real estate also depends on its utility and what kind of income can be made from it.
-Malls, for example, have been in secular decline and the pandemic has emphasized a different type of risk of being not being allowed to congregate in public gatherings or not having the confidence to.
+Malls, for example, have been in secular decline.

-Student housing is generally viewed as a traditional hedge against recessions (when the economy is down, more people go back to school), but the pandemic has highlighted a key risk with those types of real estate investments as well.
-More learning is done from a distance.
+Student housing is generally viewed as a traditional hedge against recessions (when the economy is down, more people go back to school).
+However, more learning is done from a distance.

 On the other hand, warehouses that act as e-commerce distribution centers near big population centers are on the way up.